McGill Student Exchange Programs

 Step 2: How do I select an appropriate institution?

 Decide the country you would like to study in, then research the available universities.
-You can participate in an exchange program for Fall 2014 and/or Winter 2015.
+You can participate in an exchange program for Winter 2015 ONLY.
 Popular destinations are usually limited to one term to allow more students the opportunity of participating.
 McGill Student Exchange programs are not available in the summer.

 - Bilateral Exchange: You can apply to only the Universities that are listed as "General" or "Science/Engineering":